vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 - This section is to explain in a very general view what is cryptocurrency.

 - A picture on the side has been put to catch the eyes of the viewer in an original way.
-The text is on the left and picture on the right which is opposite of the next look alike section (Type of token).
+The text is on the left and picture on the right.
+You will find the opposite set up in the section "Type of token".

 ![What is crypto Section](assets/images/what-is-crypto.png)